JuliaLang/julia/doc/src/manual/performance-tips.md

 norm(A::Matrix) = maximum(svdvals(A))
 ```

+It should however be noted that the compiler is quite efficient at optimizing away the dead branches in code
+written as the `mynorm` example.

 ## Write "type-stable" functions

 When possible, it helps to ensure that a function always returns a value of the same type.
 Consider